 We seek to employ new artists for each project that we run, create, produce, or co-produce.
 We are interested in forming new relationships with artists and venues, as well as nurturing all of our existing, long standing, creative partnerships and collaborations.
 We believe in creating change.

-...To use the sharing of stories and human connection, as a way to help us all to heal, share, come together, be creative, and to generate waves of change and understanding that can help us to make sense of and survive this complex culture and world, that we currently find ourselves, trying, to live in....
+...To use the sharing of stories and human connection, as a way to help us all, to heal, share, come together, be creative, and generate waves of change and understanding.
+Jackdaw believes that stories can help us all, to make better sense of, survive and hopefully thrive in this complex culture, and world, that we all find ourselves, doing our best, to live in....